MioraRabearivelo/e-transport/README.md

     http://0.0.0.0:8000/
 ```

-The next command stop the conatiner
+The next command stop the container docker

 ```
     docker-compose down